-- 1. Giving every child the best start in life - 2.
-Developing educated, responsible and informed citizens - 3.
-Promoting a prosperous, inclusive and sustainable economy - 4.
-Supporting people to lead independent, healthy and active lives - 5.
-Creating a safe and sustainable place for future generations
+- 1 Giving every child the best start in life - 2 Developing educated, responsible and informed citizens - 3 Promoting a prosperous, inclusive and sustainable economy - 4 Supporting people to lead independent, healthy and active lives - 5 Creating a safe and sustainable place for future generations

-These priorities are being changed in light of COVID-19 and lockdown, however they form the structure for our progress report for the period between October 2019 and September 2020.
+These priorities were reviewed in 2020 via the CPP Short Life Working Group established in light of the COVID-19 emergency.
+However they form the reporting baseline for reporting period October 2019 - September 2020.

-A revised LOIP will be presented to CPP Board in the first half of 2021 and our next Annual Performance Report will be structured around the revised priorities.
+A revised LOIP will be presented to CPP Board for consideration and approval in the first half of 2021 and our next Annual Performance Report will be structured around the revised priorities.